 It can be hard to admit when we see the signs of aging in our animal companions, but the fact is that most dogs are considered seniors when they hit seven, and cats are seniors starting around nine.
 Pets age much more rapidly than humans, which means diseases and illness can start earlier and progress quicker.
 In addition, our pets often don’t show signs of illness in the early stages, and it can be easy to miss subtle changes that eventually lead to significant health problems.

-To ensure that your pet has the longest, healthiest, most comfortable life possible, Avenues Pet Clinic encourages you to bring your senior pet for exams and blood tests at least once—and ideally twice—each year.
+To ensure that your pet has the longest, healthiest, most comfortable life possible, the Cheyenne, WY veterinary team at Avenues Pet Clinic encourages you to bring your senior pet for exams and blood tests at least once—and ideally twice—each year.
 This way, we can track how your pet is aging, and we’ll be more likely to catch any developing diseases before they become big problems.

 - Blood and urine tests are one of the most important parts of a senior exam.
 These laboratory screenings—often referred to as a “senior panel”— monitor red and white blood cell counts and reveal how well the kidney, liver, pancreas, and thyroid are functioning.
 Your veterinarian may recommend a chest x-ray to ensure that the heart is a normal size and that there are no masses in the lungs.